loganfreeman/configuration/ruby-api.md

 As explained,  rb_define_method  is the normal method definition function.
 The difference is the replacement of the Class Name parameter with the rb_singleton_class  function.
 Briefly,  this function creates a Singleton Class for the indicated Class,  providing it does not already exist,  then populates it with the method specified.

 A Unique Class  is formally referred to as a Singleton Class.
 It should be understood that it is a virtual class,  it can not be sub-classed or instatiated.
 It's only purpose is to provide a place to mount methods  and instance variables  that are uniquely associated with the specified Class Name.

+Loading and requiring files
+___
+We cannot place all the code in just one single file, otherwise it would be too long and complicated for reading.
+Usually we put a class per file and use a few different methods in order to 'concatenate' it.
+Here they are: require, require_relative, load, autoload.
+Let's start with the first one.

+Kernel#require(name) loads the given name, returning true if successful and false if the feature is already loaded.
+If the filename does not resolve to an absolute path, it will be searched for in the directories listed in $LOAD_PATH ($:).
+Any constants or globals within the loaded source file will be available in the calling program's global namespace.
+However, local variables will not be propagated to the loading environment.
+With this method you can load even native extension(.so, .dll or the others depending on current platform).
+The absolute path of the loaded file is added to $LOADED_FEATURES ($").
+A file will not be loaded again if its path already appears in $".
+Kernel.require_relative(name) is almost the same as require but it looks for a file in the current directory or directories that is relative to current.